-The Vacancy Collaborative structure includes two committees and cross sector working groups that coordinate closely:
+The Vacancy Collaborative structure includes a steering committee and project groups that coordinate closely:

-Find out more about the Working Groups Here
+Find out more about the Project Groups Here

 The City of St. Louis is selected by the Community Progress Leadership Institute to learn about and share best practices for tackling vacant, abandoned, and other problem properties.

 SLACO identifies vacancy as a top priority issue.

 The Center for Community Progress works with the City of St. Louis and other stakeholders to develop and release a report, "Developing a Shared Vision and Strategies to Address Vacancy and Abandonment in the City of St. Louis."